KaitlynSalemi/Password-Generator/README.md

 started with the questions

-made a places to compile the answers so that the function has a place to randomize from
+made a place to compile the answers so that the function has a place to randomize from

+finished style

+password generator fully functioning